 \subsection{Qualitative Analysis}

-We qualitatively analyzed the content of cursor rules to understand the types of context developers provide when authoring these files.
+We qualitatively analyzed the content of cursor rules to understand the types of context developers provide when authoring them.
 We employed thematic analysis, following established procedures~\cite{braun2006using,clarke2013teaching}, to systematically identify recurring patterns and themes.
-The analysis was conducted iteratively, involving multiple rounds of coding, discussion, and refinement among the research team.
+The analysis was conducted iteratively, involving multiple rounds of coding, discussion, and refinement by the research team.

-We specifically focused on analyzing the content of cursor rules, excluding code blocks and other non-textual elements, such as images, since the purpose and content of these non-textual elements were mostly self-explanatory.
-For example, code blocks were typically included to provide code examples or snippets, which did not require further interpretation.
-We programmatically excluded these non-textual elements from our analysis to focus on the textual content.
+We focused our analysis on the textual content of cursor rules, excluding code blocks and other non-textual elements (e.g., images), as their purpose and content were generally self-explanatory.
+For instance, code blocks were typically included to provide illustrative code examples or snippets and therefore did not require further interpretation.
+Accordingly, we programmatically removed these non-textual elements to concentrate on the textual content.